 - Everything Trying to Kill You

-- Game-Over Man: "Tcheco is dead", says the game over screen as his face turns into a skull.
+- Game-Over Man: "Tcheco is Dead!", says the Game Over screen as Tcheco's face turns into a skull.

 - The Hero: Tcheco, the adventurous kid.